Jigar-mochi/Jigar-mochi/README.md

 - 👋 Hi, I’m @Jigar-mochi
 - 👀 I’m interested in webdevelopment
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning reactjs and technology related to javascript

 <!---
 Jigar-mochi/Jigar-mochi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.